 From harvesting to the packaging, you can rest assured that the whole process is conducted under hygienic conditions.
 The end product attributes are:

 Chili peppers are very perishable, so it’s important to keep them in an airtight container and out of direct sunlight.
-If they’re kept above ground and away from the wall, they should stay dry.
-Spices that are properly stored should keep their flavor and quality for up to three full years.
+If kept above ground and away from the wall, they should stay dry.
+The proper storage of spices should keep their flavor and quality for up to three full years.

 Magic Plant Farms